 Leifthrasir and Lif, the only surviving human couple.
 Whether they are to be identified with the first couple Ask and Embla (in the poem Völuspá) is not

 clear; it is possible to see in this pair a later tradition -- because it is unlikely to be coincidental that the first letters of their names are also those of

-sanctuary in which they have been preserved in life by some divinely potent sustenance, a human pair appear, to regenerate mankind.
+some hidden sanctuary in which they have been preserved in life by some divinely potent sustenance, a human pair appear, to regenerate mankind.

 The Content of the Grail

 n 1842 Richard Wagner, after spending several years of hardship and misery in Paris, returned to Germany, taking up

 a post as assistant Kapellmeister in Dresden.
 In the summer of the following year he spent a vacation at Teplitz, where he read the Grimm brothers' Deutsche

 Sagen and Jacob Grimm's Deutsche Mythologie, which revealed to the young composer

 the scanty fragments of a vanished world.
 Wagner was